coff33ninja/gemini-fabric-telos-os/telos/DJ.md

 * P3: Self-hosting dreams stalled by documentation demons
 * P4: Writing bursts happen randomly, grammar gremlins sneak in
 * P5: Time + energy don’t always respawn fast enough
+* P6: Component Hoarding Syndrome: Meticulous sourcing of semiconductors, passives, and power regs (diodes, transistors, buck converters) leads to overthinking and "what if I miss something?" loops.
+* P7: Integration Overload: Juggling ESPHome, Home Assistant, WLED, and custom lambdas means configs can turn into a YAML nightmare, eating time.

 ---

 ## **MISSION**

 * M1: Build your own digital world — self-hosted, secure, and *yours*
-* M2: Turn humor + creativity into something that lives beyond a chat window
+* M2: Turn humor + creativity into something that lives beyond a a chat window
 * M3: Upgrade from fixing tech to **creating** tech
 * M4: Use your curiosity to help people — and sometimes roast them for fun
+* M5: Master the Wireless Wonderland: Go beyond basics to achieve seamless wireless control (DACs, OLED feedback, voice commands) as the ultimate extension of "I AM THE CLOUD."

 ---